ToxicFrog/doom-mods/indestructable/README.md

 This is emitted every time the player gains or loses lives (whether through normal gameplay or due to an `indestructable_adjust_lives` netevent).
 It can be listened for by other mods to keep track of how many extra lives the player has. `delta` is the change in amount and will always be non-zero.
 The third argument is currently unused.
 Note that negative values of `lives` signify an unlimited supply.

 If it is reporting a change from unlimited to limited lives, `delta` will be -9999; if a change from limited to unlimited lives, 9999.

-## Compatibility

-This mod should be compatible with almost anything; the main exception is things that rely heavily on scripted damage that bypasses defences and damage modifiers.

 ## License